ppy/osu-wiki/wiki/Tournaments/SSSS/3/en.md

 ### Team matchmaking

 1. The 144 players who made it through the registration process will be divided into four seeds based on their [BWS rank](/wiki/Tournaments/Badge-weighted_seeding) as follows:
-   - #1 - #24: Seed S
+   - #1 – #24: Seed S
-   - #25 - #48: Seed A
+   - #25 – #48: Seed A
-   - #49 - #96: Seed B
+   - #49 – #96: Seed B
-   - #97 - #144: Seed C
+   - #97 – #144: Seed C
-2. During the team matchmaking stream, players will be assigned into twenty different teams at random with each team consisting of one Seed S player, one seed A player, two seed B players, and two seed C players respectively.
+2. During the team matchmaking stream, players will be assigned into twenty different teams at random with each team consisting of one seed S player, one seed A player, two seed B players, and two seed C players respectively.
 3. All teams are required to nominate a player as their captain and submit a team name to the tournament management within one week of the team matchmaking stream.
    - Choosing an inappropriate team name is not allowed.